davidmlentz/stylechecker/outfile.md

 Next, we'll look at the statistics plugin, which allows you to collect metrics by sending and receiving JMS messages.

 ## Statistics plugin
 As of version 5.3+, ActiveMQ includes a [statistics plugin][activemq-statistics-plugin] that uses its native messaging functionality to send metrics.
-Th**_e.g._**teway for communicating with the statistics plugin is a set of destinations created automatically by ActiveMQ.
+Th==e.g.==nteway for communicating with the statistics plugin is a set of destinations created automatically by ActiveMQ.
 When you send an empty message to one of the statistics destinations, ActiveMQ will respond by sending broker or destination metrics in a JMS message to a destination you specify.

 For example, to generate a JMS message containing broker metrics, you can send an empty message to the broker statistics destination (named `ActiveMQ.Statistics.Broker`).
 To fetch metrics for a destination named `MY_DESTINATION`, send an empty message to `ActiveMQ.Statistics.Destination.MY_DESTINATION`.
 You can also use wildcards in the names of statistics destinations: to generate statistics messages for all destinations, send a message to `ActiveMQ.Statistics.Destination.>`.
 See the [ActiveMQ documentation][activemq-wildcards] for more information about wildcards.